hanjingo/doc/interview.md

 Quick Sort's worst-case time complexity is $O(n^2)$, which occurs when the pivot selection consistently results in highly unbalanced partitions--specifically, when the array is already sorted (or reverse sorted) and the pivot is always chosen as the first or last element.
 This can be avoided by using randomized pivot selection.

 For more info, see: [Sorting Algorithm Summary#Quick Sort](ALGO/sort.md)

+#### What is the selection sort algorithm?

+Selection sort is a simple sorting algorithm that repeatedly finds the minimum element from the unsorted portion and swaps it with the first unsorted element.
+It works in-place and runs in O(n²) time for all cases (best, average, worst) because it always scans the entire unsorted portion to find the minimum.
+Selection sort is not stable by default but can be made stable with modifications.
+It's easy to implement and has minimal writes (n swaps), making it good for data where writes are expensive.

+For more info, see: [Sorting Algorithm Summary#Selection Sort](ALGO/sort.md)

+#### What is the space complexity of the selection sort algorithm?

+Selection Sort has a space complexity of O(1), or constant space.
+It operates in-place, meaning it sorts the array by swapping elements without requiring additional data structures that grow with input size.
+Regardless of whether you're sorting 10 elements or 10 million elements, Selection Sort only uses a few extra variables (like indices for tracking min/max positions and temporary swap storage).

+For more info, see: [Sorting Algorithm Summary#Selection Sort](ALGO/sort.md)

+#### Describe the heap sort algorithm.

+Heap sort is a comparison-based sorting algorithm that uses a binary heap data structure.
+It works in two phases: First, build a max heap from the input array ($O(n)$).
+Second, repeatedly extract the maximum element (the root) and place it at the end of the array, then heapify the remaining elements ($O(n \log n)$).
+Heap sort is in-place, not stable, and guarantees $O(n \log n)$ time in all cases (best, average, worst), unlike Quick Sort, which can degrade to $O(n^{2})$.

+For more info, see: [Sorting Algorithm Summary#Heap Sort](ALGO/sort.md)

+#### Describe the bubble sort algorithm.

+Bubble sort repeatedly steps through a list, compares adjacent elements, and swaps them if they're in the wrong order.
+Each pass through the list 'bubbles' the largest unsorted element to its correct position at the end.

+For more info, see: [Sorting Algorithm Summary#Bubble Sort](ALGO/sort.md)

+### Encryption

+#### How do the encryption algorithms work?

+Encryption algorithms transform plaintext into ciphertext using mathematical operations and a secret key.
+They work in two main categories: Symmetric encryption (AES, ChaCha20) uses the same key for encryption and decryption, relying on substitution, permutation, and key expansion.
+Asymmetric encryption (RSA, ECC) uses a key pair: public for encryption, private for decryption, relying on mathematical problems like prime factorization or discrete logarithms.
+Hashing (SHA-256) is one-way encryption for integrity verification.

 ---